 I am referring to highland terrapins, more commonly called “box turtles.”
-The turtle saga began about 1957 or so with an article in the Dixie Roto Sunday Magazine supplement in the Times Picayune.
-The article was about box turtles in the garden and how the author used them to controlled the bug population.
+The turtle saga began about 1957 or so with an article in the Dixie Roto Sunday Magazine supplement in the Times-Picayune.
+The article was about box turtles in the garden and how the author used them to control the bug population.
 Anything that gave my mother an excuse for another pet was welcomed in our house, except by the pet-longsuffering MB, of course.

 I looked at the pictures in the article and was immediately struck by the fact that I had frequently seen these box turtles while I was roaming the woods around Waveland.
 I made the mistake of telling my mother this and was immediately dispatched to hunt box turtles on the next weekend we were in Waveland, a task I gleefully accepted as hunting was in my blood.
 In short order, I collected at least a dozen box turtles, which we took back to Kenner to do bug control duty in my mother’s gardens.